 Four themes, consistent with the institutional standards, NCATE standards, and specialized professional standards, guide the statements that describe the institution and unit’s expectation of candidates and graduates.
 These themes and learner outcomes were developed by the unit and other stakeholders responsible for the preparation of candidates in the professional unit.

-uses his strength and weaknesses as learning tools to modify and make appropriate adjustments to instruction.
+- uses strengths and weaknesses as learning tools to modify and make appropriate adjustments to instruction.

-The professional as an enabler of student learning:
+The professional as an enable of student learning:

-selects and uses teaching strategies that respond to student individual needs and learning styles.
+- selects and uses teaching strategies that respond to students' individual needs and learning styles.

-selects, develops, and uses formal and informal assessment strategies to evaluate student learning, strengthen instruction and decision making.
+- selects, develops, and uses formal and informal assessment strategies to evaluate student learning, strengthen instruction and inform decision making.